NethermindEth/docs/docs/get-started/installing-nethermind.md

 Package managers are the easiest and fastest way of installing Nethermind.

 :::tip
-If you're using a package manager, it's highly recommended to set the [`-dd, --datadir`](../fundamentals/configuration.md#datadir) flag to specify the data directory.
+If you're using a package manager, it's highly recommended to set the [`--data-dir`](../fundamentals/configuration.md#data-dir) flag to specify the data directory.
 Otherwise, Nethermind will use the default data directory where the package is installed, which may not be preserved on further updates or uninstall.
 :::

 <Tabs groupId="os">